airportyh/jspec/README.txt

   * Evalute or load any number of suites
   * Several helpful formatters
   * Custom formatters
+  * Allows parens to be optional in cases such as value.should_be_true
   * Extremely simple matcher declaration

 === Installation